harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!important] In all cases, converting a value into a type whose range doesn't support that value is unsafe.

-## Narrowing conversions, list initialization, and constexpr initializers
+## Narrowing conversions, brace initialization, and constexpr initializers

 ### Narrowing conversions
 - A narrowing conversion is a type of conversion where a value of a source type is converted to a value of a destination type whose width is "narrower" than the source type.